mumble-voip/mumble/docs/user-guides/userguide_linux.md

 The best option to install Mumble is through your distribution's package repository.
 Just search for `Mumble` in your package manager and install it.

-If Mumble is not available or outdated in your distribution's repos, you can take a look at our [website's downloads page](https://www.mumble.info/downloads/#linux).
+If Mumble is not available or outdated in your distribution's repos, you can take a look at the Linux Section on our [website](https://www.mumble.info/downloads/#linux).
 There you will find multiple alternatives, including official Third-Party-Repos, Snap- and Flatpak-Packages.

 More information can be found in our [wiki](https://wiki.mumble.info/wiki/Installing_Mumble#Linux).

 ### Start

 If you have installed Mumble through your distributon's package repository, you should be able to find Mumble in your start menu.
-No additional steps are necessary.

-Otherwise go into the folder and start Mumble manually.
+Otherwise start it via terminal.

+On first start of Mumble, a short Settings wizard (for Audio settings, certificate creation etc.) will start automatically.

 ## Mumble Server (Murmur)